On the first test of the Weak Equivalence Principle in low Earth orbit: Conclusions

-Any future WEP experiment in space must prove by its very design that it will not suffer from glitches (GOCE showed the way), and must avoid introducing artificial data potentially compromising the analysis.
-Over and above that, future experiments aiming to exploit the full potential of space must readdress the experiment design: null experiment, stable zero, minimal thermal noise by fast spin\,\cite{MicroscopeLimitations,PerBraginskyPLA2018}.
+Any future WEP experiment in space must prove by its very design that it will not suffer from glitches (GOCE showed the way) and must avoid introducing artificial data potentially compromising the analysis.

+Our investigation, having identified the strong and weak points of the first space test of the WEP, shows the way to the desirable properties of an experiment design targeting yet another leap in precision, to $10^{-17}$ or better: differential instrument; well-defined and stable zero point; large gaps between test masses; rotation about a symmetry axis; 2D sensitivity in the plane of the signal; fast spin.